MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/manage-auto-claim-policies.md

 or remove products for an auto-claim policy at any time.
 If you already have one product associated with the policy, any products that you add are considered backup products.
-When the available number of licenses from the first product are used up, the policy will use the next backup product on the list to assign licenses from.
+When the available number of licenses from the first product are used up, the policy uses the next backup product on the list to assign licenses from.
 You [can reorder the list of products](#change-the-assigning-apps-and-services) as you like.

 When you remove a backup product, it's no longer used to assign